The Forbidden History of Heavenly Mother

 1820 AD — Mormonism, Feminism and the Rebirth of the Mother

 Then came the axis mundi of a new revolt.
-With the death of the divine, one fourteen-year-old boy sought to resurrect it—both God and Goddess.
-In the spring of 1820, Joseph Smith Jr. emerged from a grove of trees in Palmyra, New York, proclaiming that he had seen the Great Sky-Father of the Canaanites, Elohim (Heavenly Father), and the storm god Yahweh (Jesus), his Son—two separate gods.
-Over two millennia of monotheism were shattered in a single afternoon.
+With the death of the divine, one fourteen-year-old boy sought to resurrect it, or at least to re-embody it.
+In the spring of 1820, Joseph Smith Jr. emerged from a grove of trees in Palmyra, New York, proclaiming that he had seen God the Father and Jesus Christ as two distinct personages.
+In later comparative terms, one might say that a Great Sky Father had returned to the stage, no longer as an abstract metaphysical essence but as a being with form, body, and presence.
+In that sense, two millennia of increasingly metaphysical monotheism were challenged in a single afternoon.

-Above all, in an age still enthralled by Plato’s conviction that unchanging form (masculinity) was superior to corruptible matter (femininity), Christianity had imagined an all-male God as pure form—an abstract metaphysical essence.
-But Smith dared to say that God was, in fact, clothed in matter.
-More radically still, he hinted that God the Father—as our literal parent—too was born of a woman, just as every human on earth.
-Spirit itself was not exempt from maternity, for Smith declared:
+Above all, in an age still deeply shaped by the old hierarchy that treated unchanging form as superior to corruptible matter, Christianity had often imagined God as pure spirit, abstract, immaterial, and overwhelmingly male.
+But Smith dared to say that God was clothed in matter.
+More radically still, his teachings opened the door to the possibility that spirit itself was not exempt from embodiment.
+As he declared:

 “There is no such thing as immaterial matter.
 All spirit is matter, but it is more fine or pure, and can only be discerned by purer eyes.
 We cannot see it; but when our bodies are purified we shall see that it is all matter.”
 (Doctrine and Covenants 131:7–8)

 Modern art has continued to confront the masculine monopoly over creation.
-Gustave Courbet’s scandalous L’Origine du monde (1866), Monica Sjöö’s God Giving Birth (1968), and even Ariana Grande’s pop anthem God Is a Woman (2018) challenge the notion of a masculine deity creating ex nihilo.
-There is the abyss from which all things emerge.
+Gustave Courbet’s scandalous L’Origine du monde (1866), Monica Sjöö’s God Giving Birth (1968), and even Ariana Grande’s pop anthem God Is a Woman (2018) all challenge the notion of a purely masculine deity creating ex nihilo.
+Each, in its own register, returns attention to the abyss from which all things emerge, ordered from chaotic material by a masculine principle that cannot finally escape the maternal depths on which it depends.

-These works echo an ancient statue of Asherah, excavated from a thirteenth-century BC Late Bronze Age site in Israel.
-The goddess is depicted holding two infants to her breasts while using both hands to hold open her labia, revealing the deep abyss of her womb.
-Many mistake this small figure for a common sex object—a side effect of patriarchal worshipers’ conflation of goddess veneration with whoredoms.
+These works echo an ancient figurine, often identified as Asherah, excavated from a Late Bronze Age site in the Levant.
+The goddess is depicted holding two infants to her breasts while using both hands to open her labia, revealing the deep abyss of her womb.
+Many modern viewers mistake such a figure for a crude sex object, a mistake that itself reflects the long patriarchal conflation of goddess veneration with whoredom.
 But as Francesca Stavrakopoulou argues, this is profoundly misleading.
-According to her, the statue’s open labia signified to its original worshipers that she is the revealer of hidden secrets—the origin of all things.
+According to her, the statue’s open labia signified to its original worshipers that she is the revealer of hidden secrets, the source from which life itself emerges:

 “She is the divine revealer of the secrets of new life, whose open labia manifested a powerful liminality: the inside-and-outside, entrance-and-exit place at which sexual potency, fecundity, and birth were located.”
 (Stavrakopoulou, Francesca.
 God: An Anatomy.
 Knopf, 2022.)

-Margaret Toscano, Mormon feminist theologian excommunicated for her heretical ideas, wrote:
+Margaret Toscano, the Mormon feminist theologian later excommunicated for her heterodox views, wrote:

 “Snow’s Heavenly Mother is not only the biblical Asherah, the consort hidden in the temple, but also echoes Inanna — the queen of heaven, whose powers of fertility, death, and resurrection were shared with her priestesses.
 The poem hints at a divine feminine larger than biblical memory alone.”
 (Strangers in Paradox: Explorations in Mormon Theology, 1990, pp. 177–78)

-The women of the Relief Society were given the key — formed as an independent organization linked to the Church.
-Its first leader, Emma Hale Smith, the Prophet’s wife, was proclaimed “an Elect Lady” (D&C 25:3).
-Unlike previous women’s groups, this one was designed to teach women organizational and publishing skills, and it endured beyond its century to become the largest women’s organization in the world.
-Most importantly, these women were taught to become queens and priestesses — official callings beyond today’s brief temple mentions.
-Women openly exercised their priestesshood, healing the sick through anointing and the laying on of hands — practices which, as historians Jonathan Stapley and Kristine Wright observed,
+The women of the Relief Society were given real organizational authority as an independent but church-linked body.
+Its first leader, Emma Hale Smith, the prophet’s wife, was proclaimed “an Elect Lady” (D&C 25:3).
+Unlike many earlier women’s associations, the Relief Society was designed to teach women administrative, publishing, and charitable skills, and it endured long enough to become one of the largest women’s organizations in the world.
+More importantly, Nauvoo women were taught to think of themselves as future queens and priestesses, not merely as passive helpmeets.
+Women openly exercised ritual power through healing, anointing, and the laying on of hands, practices which, as historians Jonathan Stapley and Kristine Wright observed,

 “blurred the boundaries of priesthood.” (“Female Ritual Healing in Mormonism,” Journal of Mormon History 37:1, 2011, p.
 19)